PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 [Mainboard](#class-mainboard)::init(const MAX17260::Model &); calling [Mainboard](#class-mainboard)::init() disables battery monitoring, and
 [Result](./result.md#enum-class-result)::`InvalidState` is returned.

-This function can block for 100 ms.
+This function can block for about 100 ms plus power-management I2C transfer time when the charger ADC fallback path is used.
+I2C faults can add one or more 50 ms transaction timeout windows before the function returns failure.

 #### Parameters